mrgeoffrich/awscli-container/README.md

 # awscli-container

-Container with just the AWS CLI
+Container with just the AWS CLI.